AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    HW triggered ISR: rotary incremental encoder managing;

+-    SPI: communication with driver SH1106 in 132x64 OLED display.

--    MAIN: just once, send string to client from ESP-01 in mode AP, _ blink green led in task 0;
+-    MAIN: just once, send string to client from ESP-01 in mode AP and draw some pixel into OLED display _ blink green led in task 0;
 _ adc read and dac out, MLX90614 T ambient in task 1;
 _ read MLX90614 T object in task 2;